Skip to main content

 0 mins read

-Snyk recently hosted a half-day virtual event focused on security for application workloads running on AWS (you can catch it on demand here).
+Snyk recently hosted a half-day virtual event focused on security for application workloads running on AWS.
 The event was broken into six sessions spanning topics like developer challenges in cloud-native AppDev, top vulnerabilities from last year, hands-on workshops with industry-leading technology vendors, and several other subjects that help enable engineering and security teams to build a successful DevSecOps workflow.

 Below is a recap of the security themes covered during each session.